Tomato brown rugose fruit virus

 Phytosanitary status

-According to the reclassification of quarantine pests (Regulation (EU) 2016/2031), ToBRFV is considered a "new pest" and is currently managed as a quarantine pest organism (QSO).
-Implementing Regulation (EU) 2020/1191 regulates measures to prevent the introduction and spread of the virus.
+According to the reclassification of quarantine pests (Regulation (EU) 2016/2031), ToBRFV is considered a "new pest" and is currently handled as a quarantine pest (QSO).
+Implementing Regulation (EU) 2023/1032 regulates measures to prevent the introduction and spread of the virus.

 Downloads